halilcosdu/halilcosdu/README.md

 ## Software Architect | Laravel Developer

 Welcome to my GitHub profile!
 I am Halil Coşdu, a Professional Software Architect with over 10 years of extensive experience in PHP development, primarily using Laravel.
 I have a proven track record in creating robust, scalable applications and a solid understanding of database management.
-Currently serving as the Chief Technology Officer at Bear LLC, Ohio, I continue to lead digital transformation initiatives and drive data-driven decision-making.
+Currently serving as the Software Architect at Despatch Cloud, I continue to lead digital transformation initiatives and drive data-driven decision-making.

 ## 🌟 Expertise